SEBASTIANSTENZEL/SEBASTIANSTENZEL.github.io/index.md

 Apache is No.1 web server software used in the world.
 It can run on almost all widely used computer platforms and is the most popular web server-side software due to its cross-platform and security being widely used.

-1. Install Apache on the Raspberry Pi
+I. Install Apache on the Raspberry Pi

 `apt-get install apache2`